abhir-wex/HSAReceiptAnalyzerAI/README.md

 - Verify HSA item database is properly loaded
 - Check FormRecognizer service configuration
 - Review item validation logs for debugging

+**Configuration not loading correctly**
+- Check the debug logs to see which configuration source is being used
+- Verify environment variables are set correctly
+- Remember: Environment variables take priority over appsettings.json

 **React app not loading**
 - Ensure Node.js 18+ is installed